flowerpowerdao/minting-page/README.md

 ## Development

-`npm run dev` will start local dev server, start dfx replica and deploy `ledger` and `icpflower-nft-canister`.
+`npm start` will start local dev server, start dfx replica and deploy `ledger` and `power-equalizer`.

 In Plug add a local network with following settings: